Blog

 => Individual management vs Mass management

-The pets is the old-school way : you have a few environments, or maybe a single-one, and you know all about them.
-You know the name of your servers, and a lots of others informations and when one of them has a problem, you do the effort to repair it.
+The pets approach is the old-school way: you have a few environments, or maybe a single one, and you know all about them.
+You know the names of your servers and a lot of other information, and when one of them has a problem, you make the effort to repair it.

-The cattle is another attitude.
-You're no longer running one computer but you run 100 or maybe more and if there's anythinf wrong with one of them, or one instance, you will not repair it but simply turn it off and replace it by a new one.
+The cattle approach is another attitude.
+You're no longer running one computer but 100 or maybe more, and if there's anything wrong with one of them, or with one instance, you will not repair it but simply turn it off and replace it with a new one.
 You will never care about the individual computer anymore.

 Designing High-Scale systems